 5) Food & Drinks: Traditionally the event requires a three course meal.
 You can either bring your own food or purchase something from the Dîner en Blanc store.
 But I say don’t over do it because you’ll be carrying all those things back with you at the end of the night.
 Bring only what you know you will eat because leaving with leftovers was a pain in the butt (but tasty the next day).
 You will not be able to bring your own liquor or wine but you can purchase wine (no liquor) from the Dîner en Blanc store.
 There is a two bottle limit for Baltimore.
 This may be different in other cities.

-6) Garbage bag & ziplock bag with a wet towel: You have to tote all your nasty gross garbage back with you so it’s best to coordinate that effort with your crew and designate a few people to bring trash bags.
+6) Garbage bag & wet wipes: You have to tote all your nasty gross garbage back with you so it’s best to coordinate that effort with your crew and designate a few people to bring trash bags.
 Try to eat everything you brought or put it back in the containers.
-Also pack a ziplock bag with a wet towel so that you can wipe off the dishes before placing back in your bag or cooler.
+Also, pack a ziplock bag with a wet towel (or use wet wipes) so that you can wipe off the dishes before placing back in your bag or cooler.

 7) Handheld Fan or Battery Operated Fan: Honey it’s summer time.
-You will not be under tent or inside with air conditioning.
+You will not be under a tent or inside with air conditioning.
 You are outside!
-Although the bathrooms in Baltimore were air conditioned so you know I camped out in there to reset my makeup a few times.
+Although the bathrooms in Baltimore were air-conditioned.
+So you know I camped out in there to reset my makeup a few times.

 Handheld folding fans http://amzn.to/2utqot9